communications-mining

 Overview

-The Explore page allows you to search, review and filter a dataset to inspect and review individual messages and entities.
+The Explore page allows you to search, review and filter a dataset to inspect and review individual messages and general fields.
 You can navigate the Explore page by clicking 'Explore' on the top navigation bar.

 Explore page